gistbucket/deb-install-and-conf-scripts/kvm-bridge_netplan.md

-# How to configure a bridge with netplan for LibVirt / KVM / QEMU
+# How to configure a bridge with netplan for KVM / QEMU

-## works with ubuntu 18.04 LTS
+## Works with ubuntu 18.04 LTS

-## edit /etc/netplan/network.yaml
+### edit /etc/netplan/network.yaml

 > nano /etc/netplan/network.yaml